 The balance of cash and cash equivalents disclosed in the cash flow statement consists of the above-defined cash and cash equivalents.
-For the purposes of the cash flow statement, the Company adopted the principle of reducing the balance of cash and cash equivalents by the value of credit facilities in current accounts constituting an element of financing.
+For the purposes of the cash flow statement, the Company adopted the principle of reducing the balance of cash and cash equivalents by the value of overdraft facilities, which were regarded as an element of financing of current operation, and restricted cash.
+The Company recognises only those revolving loans and demand features as a cash equivalent which are an integral part of the cash management of the Company.
+The Company consistently applies this approach, including, in particular, classifying revolving facilities as cash equivalents for the purpose of presentation in the statement of cash flows, when the bank balance fluctuates frequently, and the Company's management use the overdraft facility for the purpose of current liquidity management.

+31 December 2021 PLN thou.
 31 December 2020 PLN thou.
-31 December 2019 PLN thou.

-Cash at bank in current accounts 6,113 2,267

-Cash at bank in split payment accounts 440 214

-Short-term deposits (overnight) - 13,323

-Cash in hand 10 52

-Cash in transit 51 94

-Total cash balance shown in balance sheet and cash flow statement 6,614 15,950
+Cash at bank in current accounts 22,220 6,113 Cash at bank in split payment accounts 526 440 Short-term deposits 20,017 - Cashinhand 21 10 Cashintransit 48 51 Total cash balance shown in balance sheet and cash flow statement 42,832 6,614